symienMoore/remind/README.md

 and also diagram the flow of the application.
 I will be rolling my own auth for this so I need to catch up on best practices.

+### 12-09-2025
+almost done with auth, just need to get it going client side and add middleware